lusitania/keep-it-simple/online-sync/README.md

  - *tar*ing the folder with several million files inside took almost as long as *rsync*ing would have
  - source and backup contents shouldn't be more than a few hours "apart"

-So instead of using a *block* procedure I devised an *online* scheme to transfer files as they change and lazily work on the backlog of yet unchanged/ unsynced files.
+So instead of using a *block* procedure I devised an *online* replication scheme to transfer files as they change and lazily work on the backlog of yet unchanged/unsynced files.
 The original solution is closed source yet simple enough to replicate in Python using ZeroMQ and python-inotify.

 osync essentially integrates to other *simpletons*, namely filesystem-watcher and queuing.
 Have a peek if you want to learn more about INotify and ZeroMQ.